Updated November 5, 2022.

 Budapest is the city of Thermal Baths.
 There are 15 in the city open to the public, some dating back to Ottoman times.
 Water temperatures generally range from 34 – 42C.
 We made it to the Széchenyi, Rudas, and Gellert baths on this trip (Rudas was our favorite).
 We loved Budapest’s thermal baths and the city wins points for this unique characteristic.

 Point to Budapest for Thermal Baths.

 I’m a tower freak.
 The first thing I look for in a city is for a tower to climb.
 Prague has lots of fabulous towers with fantastic views.
 I did a whole post about them here.
 The only comparison in Budapest is the dome of St. Stephen’s church.
 No comparison to Prague.

 Prague has some nice coffee houses, but no city has coffee houses that match the ones in Budapest (I did a whole post on them here).
 As far as ruin bars go, they’re unique to Budapest.
 You could have a whole vacation doing nothing but exploring ruin bars (a post on ruin bars here).
 Overall, Budapest is a great place to sit down with a coffee or beer.

 Point to Budapest for its cafés and ruin bars.

 Looking for accommodation in Budapest?
 My preferred area is around the Astoria area (you’re centrally located and in walking distance to the Old Town sights as well as the ruin bars).
 An excellent budget suggestion is K9 Residence.
 Two great Mid-range options are City Centrum Apartman and Roombach Hotel Budapest Center.
-Otherwise find the hottest deals below.

 14) City with more ‘must see’ sites.